 Whether I own one, some, or all of these types of investments, I have an investment portfolio.

 I also like to evaluate individual accounts: some have a specific purpose relating to diversification; others allow me to apply investment strategies to a portion of my portfolio.
 For example, my husband's Roth 401(k) currently holds a large international index fund to provide diversification to our retirement portfolio.
-Another account, an IRA rollover, holds commission-free funds based on a momentum investment strategy.
+Another account, an IRA rollover, holds growth stocks.

 So, when I think of my investment portfolio, it's useful to consider each account independently as well as how each account fits within the entire investment portfolio.